-He recommends building and leaning on a supportive community, as both Sion and Stephen did, and finding an array of “grounding and relaxation techniques and skills that they could use to handle the emotional and physical discomfort."
+He recommends building and leaning on a supportive community, as both Paul and Stephen did, and finding an array of “grounding and relaxation techniques and skills that they could use to handle the emotional and physical discomfort."
 The next challenge is finding sensitive medical professionals and a clinic or hospital that's ready to help.
-The Mazzoni Center, where Sion got his medical care, did not offer obstetric care.
+The Mazzoni Center, where Paul got his medical care, did not offer obstetric care.
 He had decided to have his baby at Abbington Memorial Hospital, located in a Philadelphia suburb.

 And so he was tremendously relieved when, that year, he went to the Philadelphia Trans Health Conference towards the end of the pregnancy, and saw three people from his OB-GYN team that he had been seeing for prenatal visits at the hospital.
 The people who were going to care for him were not just trans-friendly; they were actually giving seminars on trans-sensitive gynecologic care.

 He approached them and reminded the team that he'd been to see them.
 When he told them he had been afraid to disclose that he was trans for fear of mistreatment, they welcomed and reassured him, and promised he would be well cared for.
-That's when, Sion says, “I realized that there are people out there who know that transgender people have babies.
+That's when, Paul says, “I realized that there are people out there who know that transgender people have babies.
 Yeah, it was really cool."

 And when the day actually came, labor was so overwhelming that he didn't feel any gender dysphoria or notice his treatment.
 “I was really not aware of anything.
 It was impossible not to focus entirely on my body convulsing and having the baby."
-And then there he was, after all that effort: baby Caleb.
-Sion says that holding him was very peaceful.
+And then there he was, after all that effort: baby Brad.
+Paul says that holding him was very peaceful.
 “It was a very quiet, happy time."

 In Portland, Maine, Stephen actively sought out a trans-friendly healthcare team.
 He was recommended a group of certified nurse midwives, the Backcove Midwives, who had worked with same sex couples before.
 Though they hadn't had a trans client before Stephen, they welcomed him warmly and immediately put him at ease.
 Before he had to go for ultrasounds, he reached out to a queer friend who worked in that office.
 The friend talked to the office staff in advance and was reassured that Stephen would be treated respectfully.